{{org_field_logo}}

 Adult at Risk: As defined by the Care Act 2014, an “adult at risk” (or adult in need of safeguarding) is a person aged 18 or over who has needs for care and support, is experiencing or at risk of abuse or neglect, and as a result of those care and support needs is unable to protect themselves from the abuse or neglect.
 This policy is focused on such adults.
 Note that an adult with full mental capacity can still be an adult at risk if their disability, illness or age-related needs mean they cannot easily protect themselves from harm.

-Abuse and Neglect: Abuse is the violation of a person’s human or civil rights by another person or persons.
-It can be a single or repeated act, and it may be deliberate or the result of negligence or lack of knowledge.
-Abuse takes many forms – the Care Act 2014 outlines ten categories of abuse:
+Abuse and Neglect: Abuse is a violation of a person’s human or civil rights by another person or persons.
+Abuse may consist of a single act or repeated acts.
+It may be intentional or unintentional and may occur through deliberate actions, poor practice, neglect or failure to act.

 Personal Care: Personal care is a CQC-regulated activity defined as providing practical assistance with daily living tasks such as eating, drinking, washing, dressing, toileting, oral care, or care of the skin, hair and nails (excluding cosmetic grooming) for individuals who cannot perform these tasks themselves due to old age, illness, or disability.
 In our context, personal care is delivered to people in their own homes (supported living settings).
 It specifically does not include the provision of accommodation as part of care – rather, personal care is provided under a separate agreement from the housing.
 (For example, our service provides home care to tenants in supported living, unlike a care home where accommodation and care are combined.)
 Personal care must be delivered where the person is living at the time, and for supported living this means in the person’s flat or home in the community.